Cloud Gateway FAQs

 Yes, you can schedule time windows when you can write to the disk volume but the copy to Azure blob storage is postponed.
 This is useful for on-premise installations when Internet bandwidth is limited and there are busy times when it is in heavy demand.

 The XenData Cloud File Gateway is fully compliant with the Microsoft security model.
 The Windows VM or physical computer that runs the XenData gateway software may be installed in a domain or Workgroup.
 The only limitations are those of the Windows operating system.

 The volume of content stored on blob storage is unlimited.
 The size of the disk cache is limited to 256 TB.
 A single gateway is limited to 2 billion files, no matter whether stored on the disk volume and/or on blob storage.

 File size is limited to 256 TB which means there is no practical limit for most applications.

 The only limits are those of the Windows operating system that you are using.

-Yes, you can configure your tiering policies to keep old file version and deleted files on the Azure cloud.
+Yes, you can configure your tiering policies to keep old file version and deleted files on Azure blob storage.